haquema/makers-javascript-fndamentals/contents/8-async.md

 ```

 1. In which order are the four numbers going to be printed?
 Try to think deeply and to write your answer somewhere, maybe on a notebook, before running this code.
 2. Save this code in a JS file and run it from the terminal, then check if the output matches your assumptions.
-If not, why?

 If you've got the sequence 1, 3, 2, 4 - then you're right.
 What happens is that, after the first `console.log`, `someFunction` is defined, but it is not run yet!
 Only after the `console.log(3)` is `someFunction` called, and `console.log(2)` is then called.
 Finally, `console.log(4)` is called.